kathygm9/Module-14-Challenge/README.md

 ## Overview

-Welcome to the Belly Button Biodiversity Dashboard!
-This interactive tool allows you to explore fascinating insights from the Belly Button Biodiversity dataset, which catalogs the diverse microbes inhabiting human navels.
+This interactive tool allows you to explore insights from the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the diverse microbes inhabiting human navels.
 Dive into the microbial world and uncover intriguing patterns within this unique ecosystem.

 ## Features